k0smik0/FaCI/README.md

-we want analyze facebook friendlist clusters, and discover if people really interacts with others, when they're in same cluster
+this tool allows to analyze your facebook friendlist, and discover if people really interacts with each others, when they're in same groups - or if they are only "friends".
+Be careful with that data, Eugene!
+They are your friends private data!